lotabout/skim/README.md

 # Installation

-skim project contains several components:
+The skim project contains several components:

 1. `sk` executable -- the core.
 2. `sk-tmux` -- script for launching `sk` in a tmux pane.